AdobeDocs/experience-manager-65.en/help/sites-developing/page-templates-static.md

 >Modifying designs in CRX DE for example is not best practice and the application of such designs can vary from expected behavior.

 If designs are only applied using Design Mode, then the following sections, [Design Path Resolution](/help/sites-developing/page-templates-static.md#design-path-resolution), [Decision Tree](/help/sites-developing/page-templates-static.md#decision-tree), and the [Example](/help/sites-developing/page-templates-static.md#example) are not applicable.

->[!NOTE]
->
->This section describes design path resolution behavior as of AEM 6.4.2.0.

 ### Design Path Resolution {#design-path-resolution}